Lesson Learned may look like another dictionary word but in fact it’s the opposite.

 Lesson Learned and Project Management

-Every seasoned project manager and mature organization should keep a database of all the lesson learned from the past projects.
+Every seasoned project manager and mature organization should keep a database of all the lessons learned from the past projects.

 Those lesson learned should be reviewed and analyzed before starting a similar or related project.